 Choose healthier cooking methods.
 Grilling, steaming, boiling and baking use less fat than frying, so you can cook up a storm with some of your favourite foods while cutting back on saturated fats.
-You can also use some Benecol spreads rather than butter.
+You can also cook and bake with some Benecol spreads rather than butter.